-Our mission is to educate and inform the public about making healthy lifestyle choices concerning food, sustainable agriculture, personal health and sound environmental practices in an informal learning setting which values interactions and shared relationships among members of the community.
+To educate, inform, and engage the public in making healthy lifestyle choices concerning fresh food, sustainable environmental and agricultural practices, improved personal health, wellness and happiness, and the value of shopping local, all accomplished in an informal learning setting which values interactions and shared relationships among members of the community.

-Olde Beaufort Farmers’ Market (OBFM) will operate from the County Courthouse driveway at 300 Courthouse Square in Beaufort every Saturday, weather permitting, from April 21st to November 17th, 2018 from 8:30 am to 1:00 pm.
-The season will end with a Holiday Market on the evening of Saturday, December 15th.
-OBFM reserves the right to change the venue and time of the market as well as expand or shorten the selling season or hours as conditions require.
+Olde Beaufort Farmers’ Market (OBFM) will operate from the County Courthouse driveway at 300 Courthouse Square in Beaufort every Saturday, weather permitting, from April 15th thru November 25th, 2023 from 9:00 AM to 1:00 PM.
+The season will end with a Holiday Market on the evening of Saturday, December 16th from 4 – 8 PM.

 Since educating the public is a significant part of OBFM’s mission statement, we ask that all vendors incorporate education of shoppers into their presentations.
 This may be accomplished, for example, through photos of work in progress, printed recipes for use with certain vegetables, a display of ingredients or materials used in the creation process, engaging shoppers in information sharing concerning the health benefits of your product or service, showing tools used in the making process, and numerous other creative ways to carry out this part of our mission.
 We do not expect you to divulge trade secrets that could undermine your personal approach to your products or to create a burden for you in fulfilling this goal of OBFM.